-- → 2015 Expiring Bank Facilities.
-Following the closing of the SMBC LoC, the Airports Authority has \$1.058 billion of Bank facilities supporting variable rate bonds, with \$485 million scheduled to expire in 2015.
+- 2014 Financing.
+On March 19, the Board of Directors selected Bank of America Merrill Lynch as the Book-Running Senior Manager, Citi as the Co-Senior Manager and the remaining members of the Aviation Enterprise Underwriting Syndicate as Co-Managers for the upcoming financing.
+The financing team recommends proceeding with a single combined refunding and new money issuance and expects to present substantially final documents for approval at the May Finance Committee and Board meetings, with a scheduled pricing in late May or early June. - → 2015 Expiring Bank Facilities.
+The Airports Authority has \$1.058 billion of bank facilities supporting variable rate bonds, with \$485 million scheduled to expire in 2015.
 Finance Staff and the Financial Advisors are giving consideration to replacing or renewing certain of the bank facilities that expire in 2015.
 Any replacement or renewal would be done through a new bank solicitation.
-The finance team is developing a schedule to present to the Finance Committee at a subsequent meeting. - → Capital Construction Program (CCP).
-CCP expenditures in 2013 were budgeted at \$235.9 million including construction and capitalized interest costs.
-December 2013 CCP expenditures totaled \$16.6 million, including capitalized interest expenditures.
-In 2013, the capital expenditures totaled \$152.3 million.
-For 2014, CCP expenditures in 2014 are budgeted at \$199.2 million including construction and capitalized interest costs.
-Expenditures in January 2014 totaled \$13.1 million.
-The February 2014 numbers were not available at the time this paper was finalized.
+The proposed schedule includes pre-solicitation terms provided to the Finance Committee in May and targets a closing in early-October 2014. - → Capital Construction Program (CCP).
+For 2014, CCP expenditures are budgeted at \$209.5 million including construction and capitalized interest costs.
+Expenditures in February 2014 totaled \$5.4 million and in March 2014 totaled \$10.5 million, including capitalized interest expenditures.
+Through the end of March, 2014-year-to-date capital expenditures were \$29.0 million.